roidsos/RoidsOS/docs/design/KERNEL.md

 At the end of the callbach function there must be a `sys_event_end` syscall, which takes `success`(`BOOL`) as an argument. `success` is whether the event was fired successfully.

 # 7. Drivers
-There are `3` types of drivers:
+There are `2` types of drivers:
-1. **Mandatory drivers**: These are baked into the kernel and a fault usually results in a kernel panic.
 1. **Kernelspace drivers**: These are overhead sensitive drivers(eg. Graphics,Sound,Network) that are less secure than `Userspace drivers`.
 1. **Userspace drivers**: These are overhead insensitive drivers(eg. Storage) that are more secure than `Kernelspace drivers`.
-## 7.1 Mandatory drivers
-Mandatory drivers are baked into the kernel, they are in either `drivers/` or `arch/${ARCH}/drivers/`. they do not use any driver interface and are free to use any function in the kernel. they have a `<name>_init` function that gets called on boot, and must return `true` on success.

 ## 7.2 Kernelspace drivers
-Kernelspace drivers use UDI.
+Kernelspace drivers use CDI.

 ## 7.3 Userspace drivers
-Userspace drivers use UDI.
+Userspace drivers use CDI.